Childhood and Education Journey of Selena Gomez in Timeline

 December 2019: Visit to Kenya with WE Charity

-In December 2019, Selena Gomez traveled to Kenya with WE Charity to meet the local community and visit schools built by the organization, continuing her partnership with the charity.
+In December 2019, Selena Gomez continued her partnership with WE Charity by traveling to Kenya to meet the local community and visit schools built by the organization.

 April 2020: Bipolar Disorder Revelation

-In April 2020, Selena Gomez revealed she has bipolar disorder.
+In April 2020, Selena Gomez revealed that she has bipolar disorder.

-In 2020, Selena Gomez moved to a $5 million mansion in Encino, Los Angeles and sold her house in Studio City, Los Angeles for $2.3 million.
+In 2020, Selena Gomez moved to a $5 million mansion in the Los Angeles neighborhood of Encino and sold her house in Studio City, Los Angeles for $2.3 million.

-In May 2021, Selena Gomez participated in the VAX Live: The Concert to Reunite the World concert to promote the distribution of COVID-19 vaccines worldwide.
+In May 2021, Selena Gomez participated in the VAX Live: The Concert to Reunite the World concert organized by Global Citizen to promote the distribution of COVID-19 vaccines worldwide.

 The Purpose Driven Life: What on Earth Am I Here For?